MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/nimblex-tutorial.md

 ### Configure Nimblex Single Sign-On

-1. In a different web browser window, signin to Nimblex as a Security Administrator.
+1. In a different web browser window, sign in to Nimblex as a Security Administrator.

 2. On the top right-side of the page, click **Settings** logo.